pa11y/pa11y-webservice/README.md

 ## Requirements

-Pa11y Webservice is a [Node.js][node] application and requires a stable or LTS version of Node, currently version 8 or greater.
+Pa11y Webservice is a [Node.js][node] application and requires a stable or LTS version of Node, currently version 12 or 14.

+⚠️ At the moment, Pa11y Webservice won't work with Node.js v16.
+Please use Node.js 12 or 14. ⚠️

 Pa11y Webservice also requires a [MongoDB][mongo] database to be available so it can store the results of the tests.
 The database doesn't have to be in the same server or computer where Pa11y Webservice is running from.